udaan-iitt/editions/2023_Winter/do-you-have-what-it-takes.md

 ### **Author’s note:**

-<p>1.If you’ve made it this far, I have much respect for you.
+<p>1.
+If you’ve made it this far, I have much respect for you.
 I hope you take whatever you’ve picked up from this page with care, and I hope you’re able to interpret it closely to how it was written.
 The expression of emotion here was as raw and unfiltered as could be, the message being: “You are made up of infinite stories, each one as significant as the previous.”</p>

-<p>2.And to my professor who claims to have read some of my general writing on this website- thank you for letting me know.
+<p>2.
+And to my professor who claims to have read some of my general writing on this website- thank you for letting me know.
 It really gave me the extra push to put this out there and it makes it that much more special.</p>